mxrnx/fikaba/README.md

 Some of the differences between futallaby and fikaba are:

-* html5 instead of xhtml
+* valid html5 instead of xhtml
 * style picker
 * capcodes
 * image replies